jyavorska/guitarchord/README.md

 - Add some kind of automatic mode (time delay?)
 - Allow for repeating the new chord x number of times when new one is introduced
 - Allow for using microphone and detecting if right chord is played, moving on automatically if so (maybe..)
+- Allow for practicing multiple chords in a row (simon says mode)
 - Remember settings
 - Style the app